- Adding a Google Business Profile[3] virtual tour takes under 10 minutes once the tour is published.

 The short answer: a Google Business Profile virtual tour is the single largest single-move engagement lift you can apply to a local listing in 2026.
 Listings with a tour see longer dwell, more taps, and higher direction-request rates than listings without one — and the gap is widening because almost nobody publishes one.

 Google's local algorithm reads engagement directly as a quality signal.
-A tour is the rare media asset that lifts engagement and doesn't decay the way a single photo does.
+A tour is the rare media asset that lifts engagement and doesn't decay the way a short video does.

 "You're not buying a 3D file.
 You're buying a walkable door."